mdogbatsey/akomahealth/CONTRIBUTING.md

 *AkomaHealth is built for the people of Ghana.
 Every contribution — however small — makes a difference.
 Thank you for being part of this.*

-— Dr. Theophilus Kwofie, Founder
+— Dr. Theophilus Kwofie, Innovator